dhritidhoka/MDEF/docs/term2/04-Digital Prototyping for Design.md

 It was a very stressful day knowing that we didn't have anything in the beginning of the day but by the afternoon we had everything as we planned.

+---

+WEEK4:

+22.02.2023:

+(NETWORKING)

+---

+23.02.2023:

+(3D FABRICATION and SCANNING )

+From starting with in depth 3D printing- history to its evolution and technologies, we then also looked into 3D scanning and its history, tech and amazing exmaples.

+The assignment for today was to 3D scan an object and then then 3D print it or the other way around.

+I chose the other way around, where i 3D printed and then 3D scanned it.
+By doing this way, I also got a chance to use the 3D modelling softwares again.

+I created a twisted column with bricks on Rhino and then 3D printed it and then scanned it to have it back as a mesh model.